duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - manage all resources
   - decides between conflicting requests for efficient and fair resource use
 - is a control program
-- controls execution of programs to prevents erors and imporoper use of the computer
+- controls execution of programs to prevents erors and improper use of the computer
 - everything a vendor ships when you order an operating system is a good approximation but varies wildly
 - the one program running at all times on the computer is the kernel which is part of the operating system
 - everything else is either